5 Essential Methods for Sharpening the Saw

 New Reading

 As helpful as revisiting books I’ve read before can be, I do also want to make sure I am adding to my knowledge – supplementing and tweaking the curriculum.
-Here’s what I have put on my list recently (as of January 2019).
+Here’s what I have put on my list recently.
 Again, in no particular order:

 • Teaching for Wisdom, Intelligence, Creativity, and Success – Robert J. Sternberg, Elena Grigorenko, and Linda Jarvin